 I know, you probably have never thought about it, but it might already make sense to start taking care about Turkish translation of your Amazon Germany products, as there are more than 1 million Turkish living in this country!

 Depending on the budget, different Amazon sellers choose different approach when it comes to translations.
 Some hire cheap translators on freelancing websites like Upwork or Fiverr.
 Others go with more professional, eCommerce aware services.
-At the moment I can recommend 2 companies delivering Amazon listing translations for European marketplaces: InterCultural Elements and FBA Hero.
+At the moment I can recommend AMZ Europe, which delivers Amazon listing translations for European marketplaces.

 If you know more eCommerce translation services, let me know and I will be glad to consider sharing them with everybody.

 Augustas Kligys is the host and creator of several popular virtual summits for Amazon sellers.
 The first one is European Private Label Summit, which covers a lot of important topics for those willing to grow their Amazon FBA business in European Marketplaces.
 The second - AMZ Seller Summit - an event, where experts shared their Amazon business optimization secrets and mindset, which helps to elevate your business to the next level.
 Augustas also hosts weekly DEMO MONDAYS video series, where Amazon seller tools are demoing their products.